jsimpsonUoA/PlaceScan/README.md

 # Installation

-PlaceScan is installed as a Python module, so that it can be imported like any other library.
+placescan is installed as a Python module, so that it can be imported like any other library.
 Once downloaded, run the setup.py script in the PlaceScan directory by typing in a terminal:

 ```
 $ python setup.py develop
 ```

-After this, you should be able to import PlaceScan into a Python script using:
+After this, you should be able to import placescan into a Python script using:

 ```
-from PlaceScan.main import PlaceScan
+from placescan.main import PlaceScan
 ```

 A simple plotting example is provided, along with example data.
 The code has extensive documentation for all functions within main.py and the auxilliary scripts.